mchalupa/dg/doc/llvm-slicer.md

 `-undefined-funs`   | {read,write}-{args,any}, pure | Set how to handle calls to undefined functions `-o`               | FILE             | Output the sliced bitcode into FILE `-help`            |                  | Show all possible options

+## Using slicer on C++ bitcode

+DG is not made for analysing C++ bitcode.
+At least not yet.
+However, in many cases it should be able to sucessfully analyze and slice such a bitcode.
+Unsupported are instructions like `invoke` and `landingpad` that are used in code that uses exceptions.
+In some cases, you can use `-lowerinvoke` pass to get rid of these.

+Another issue is names mangling.
+C++ compilers mangle the names, so for example it changes the name of function `f` with the type `void (*)(int *, int)` to `_Z1fPii`.
+This can be confusing when specifying slicing criteria.
+Instead of `-sc 'f##x'` to slice w.r.t uses of `x` in function `f` one must use
+`-sc '_Z1fPii##x'`.